A Possible Idle RZ Theory By Time

 -

 Take an estimate on the duration of the upcoming publication wish to be idled.
 Calculate the hypothesized time for implementing black hole (i.e., 60% of your publication time.
-Do estimate a longer time if a
+Do estimate a longer time if a and/or upgrade is close to your previous publication point).

-and has a high and is sufficiently close to the hypothesized time calculated from previous step. -
+Set the time for implementing black hole that is and has a high and is sufficiently close to the hypothesized time calculated from previous step.

-and purchases affect the progress heavily if it is missed for a significant portion of time). -
+Start playing the publication with autobuy all (as missing and purchases affect the progress heavily if it is missed for a significant portion of time).

 When the black hole is implemented, continue to autobuy until the end of publication.